veloblank/refresher-on-mvc/README.md

 With that in mind, let's look again at the components of the MVC pattern:

 + **Models:** Provide the *business logic* of the application and access and store data.
 Models do most of the 'heavy lifting' of manipulating data and enforcing the 'rules' of the application.
-+ **Views:** Provide the *presentation logic* of the application. allow for user interaction.
++ **Views:** Provide the *presentation logic* of the application and allow for user interaction.
 Views only care about showing a user formatted data and giving them ways to interact with it.
 + **Controllers:** Provide communications between the models and the views and help *control* the flow of data.

 Okay, models are responsible for *business logic* and views are responsible for *presentation logic*, but what does that mean?